Comprehensive List of Rug Types

 Jute is a natural fiber.
 It is a vegetable fiber that is spun into long strands.
 It’s the same fiber that is used to make burlap fabric.
-Jute rugs are often used in Living rooms, but less often in bedrooms because it has a course feel to it.
+Jute rugs are often used in Living rooms, but less often in bedrooms, because they have a course feel.
 They are very neutral and can look rustic or modern.

-Jute is the softest of the natural fiber rugs, but also the least durable.
-Sometimes they have a secondary fabric or fiber, like this great looking one from Overstock that has denim woven in from denim.
+Jute is the softest of the natural fiber rugs but is less durable.
+Sometimes they have a secondary fabric or fiber, like this great looking one from Overstock that has denim woven in.

 What is a Sisal Rug?

-Sisal is another natural fiber, neutral rug.
-Sisal is made from a sustainable cactus leaves.
+Sisal is another natural fiber in neutral colors.
+Sisal is made from sustainable cactus leaves.
 It is a stronger fiber than Jute.
-The pros of Sisal rugs are that are durable and easy to clean by vacuuming.
-The cons of Sisal is that it is so absorbent that it can stain and is not very soft.
+The pros of Sisal rugs are that they are durable and easy to clean by vacuuming.
+The cons of Sisal are that it is so absorbent that it can stain and is not very soft.
 The example below is from Pottery Barn.

 What is a Seagrass Rug?

-Seagrass is another natural fiber rug, and is often the least expensive one.
+Seagrass is another natural fiber rug and is often the least expensive one.
 The color resembles natural hay.
 Seagrass is good for high traffic areas.
-It is not very soft underfoot so it’s not best for bedrooms.
-Seagrass are often bound at the edges with canvas.
+It is not very soft underfoot so it’s not great for bedrooms.
+Seagrass is often bound at the edges with canvas.
 Like other natural fiber rugs, seagrass can also retain moisture so be sure to dry up any spills as much as possible.